 Any business that sells physical goods needs a place to store items, whether that’s a warehouse or your own store.
 Inventory management is crucial to prevent loss of items, quickly fulfill customer orders and know when you need to buy more of a given product.
 It contributes directly to profitability, and no business can successfully scale without an inventory management process in place.

 Editor’s note: Looking for the right inventory management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is inventory management?

-“Inventory management is the process to manage physical stock or products that you buy for sale,” said Mohammed Ali, CEO of Primaseller. “[Inventory management includes] procuring, storing, managing and ensuring that product is there when customer is ready to buy it.”
+“Inventory management is the process to manage physical stock or products that you buy for sale,” said Mohammed Ali, senior vice president and head, SME and direct at Delhivery. “[Inventory management includes] procuring, storing, managing and ensuring that product is there when a customer is ready to buy it.”

 “Being able to know where your pieces are at all times is pretty much the key,” added David Singletary, founder and CEO of DJS Digital.

 Why is inventory management important?

 Inventory management is important to a wide range of businesses, including retail companies, shipping and logistics operations, and manufacturing businesses.
 The exact nature of a business’s inventory management process is dictated by the type of inventory it requires.
 For example, a retail business needs to track only the location and quantities of the finished goods it is selling, while a manufacturer needs to account for both raw materials and finished products.